xiaoyinXu/upload-artifact-demo/README.md

-a demo for illustrating how to upload artifact to maven central repository
+a demo for illustrating how to upload a artifact to maven central repository